Nordvpn VAT explained: VAT rules around Nordvpn purchases, how taxes are applied, common questions, and practical tips for buyers and businesses.

 How does VAT affect renewal pricing?

 VAT is generally charged at the same rate as when you signed up for the service.
 When you renew, the VAT will be recalculated based on your current billing country and the prevailing rate at the time of renewal.
-Nordvpn eero router setup: complete guide to configuring NordVPN with eero for a secure home network in 2025
+Nordvpn Not Working With Sky Go: Here’s How To Fix It 2026

 Will VAT apply to subscription cancellations or refunds?